 - 52. The need for international protection arises when persons are outside their own country and unable to return home because they would be at risk there, and their country is unable or unwilling to protect them.
 In large movements, group-based recognition or other similar options are often best suited to addressing international protection needs.
-In some instances, such as mixed movements, other mechanisms for the fair and efficient determination of individual international protection claims provide an opportunity for States to determine the status of those on their territory. - 53.
-To facilitate predictable and sustained support, UNHCR will establish an asylum capacity support group, drawn from a global pool of experts.
-Under the aegis of UNHCR, this group could be activated, at short notice, to provide support to States, including through standby arrangements, State-to-State twinning, broader institutional capacity-development, and mobilization of other relevant assistance. - 54.
-UNHCR will also, as appropriate: - provide advice on arrangements for processing asylum claims (such as group-based or prima facie recognition) or other ways to recognize international protection needs fairly and efficiently in a particular context; - share or facilitate tools and technical platforms (e.g. communities of practice or knowledge management platforms, country of origin information, and fraud resistant certificates and documentation); - provide guidance to adapt processes so that they are gender, diversity and child sensitive;
+In some instances, such as mixed movements, other mechanisms for the fair and efficient determination of individual international protection claims provide an opportunity for States to determine the status of those on their territory.39 - 53.
+To facilitate predictable and sustained support, 40 UNHCR will establish an asylum capacity support group, drawn from a global pool of experts.
+Under the aegis of UNHCR, this group could be activated, at short notice, to provide support to States, including through standby arrangements, State-to-State twinning, 41 broader institutional capacity-development, and mobilization of other relevant assistance. - 54.
+UNHCR will also, as appropriate: - provide advice on arrangements for processing asylum claims (such as group-based or prima facie recognition) or other ways to recognize international protection needs fairly and efficiently in a particular context;